 - Youth and volunteers must make an educational short presentation at a 4-H Council meeting within two meetings of attending the event you would like to be reimbursed for.
 Your educational presentation must include what you learned, how it impacts your 4-H experience, at least 2-4 pictures or examples/demo of what you did, how this knowledge will impact Eaton County 4-H. (No one else will be able to make this report for the individual.)

 - Each youth and volunteer can receive up to two reimbursements per year.

 Individuals who would like to receive more than $100 in reimbursement must get 4-H Council board approval prior to attending.
 4-H Council will not reimburse for events that cost less than $40.

-All 4-H youth are eligible for a $40 scholarship from 4-H Council to attend 4-H Exploration Days 2020.
+All 4-H youth are eligible for a $40 scholarship from 4-H Council to attend 4-H events.
 Thank you to Spartan Motors for your donation which is making this scholarship possible!
-This scholarship will be automatically applied to the balance due for all 4-H youth who register for the event.
+To learn more and apply for the scholarship, please view the form below.

 Jr. Dairy Association Scholarship Fund

 All 4-H youth enrolled in the dairy project are eligible to receive a scholarship for the registration fee for 4-H events (the event does not have to be dairy-related).
 Funds are limited to a maximum of $200 and 2 events per person per year.
 Example events could include: 4-H Exploration Days, Kettunen Center workshops, 4-H Capitol Experience, Citizenship Washington Focus and more.
 If you have questions about the 4-H event you would like to attend, please contact the Extension office.
 To receive the scholarship, fill out and return the form below to the 4-H Council treasurer.